marmelab/react-admin/docs/AutocompleteInput.md

 />
 ```

-This prop is passed to the underlying `react-autosuggest` component and is documented [in their respository](https://github.com/moroshko/react-autosuggest#should-render-suggestions-prop).
+This prop is passed to the underlying `MUI Autocomplete` component and is documented [in their respository](https://mui.com/material-ui/api/autocomplete/#props).

 ## `suggestionLimit`